nicomeyer96/variational-lse-solver/README.md

 This repo contains the code for the PennyLane-based `variational-lse-solver` library introduced in "Comprehensive Library of Variational LSE Solvers", N. Meyer et al. (2024).

+> Linear systems of equations can be found in various mathematical domains, as well as in the field of machine learning.
+By employing noisy intermediate-scale quantum devices, variational solvers promise to accelerate finding solutions for large systems.
+Although there is a wealth of theoretical research on these algorithms, only fragmentary implementations exist.
+To fill this gap, **we have developed the variational-lse-solver framework**, which **realizes existing approaches in literature**, and **introduces several enhancements**.
+The user-friendly interface is designed for researchers that work at the **abstraction level of identifying and developing end-to-end applications**.

 ## Setup and Installation

 The library requires an installation of `python 3.12`, and following libraries: